weimeilin79/rpg-rag/instructions/module-one/03-genai_lambda-container.md

 ```

+The function retrieves necessary credentials from AWS Secrets Manager to securely connect to a Redpanda Serverless Kafka instance using the KafkaProducer.
+And sets up an AI language model (Llama 2) via LangChain via AWS Bedrock, which processes input queries and generates responses.

+When triggered by incoming Kafka messages from the "npc1-request" topic, the function decodes the message, formats it into a prompt for the AI model, invokes the model to generate a response, and sends the response back to the "rpg-response" Kafka topic.

 ### Package LangChain Application in container

 Package the LangChain application in a Docker container to ensure consistent and reliable deployment across different environments.
-Here it will be used to deploy in Lambda
+Here it will be used to deploy in Lambda.

 - Create a file name `Dockerfile`